Breadkenty/SmashHub/Documentation/CONTRIBUTING.md

 #### Features and enhancements

-The goal for Smash Combos is to provide a platform for players in Super Smash Bros (Ultimate) to share competitive information with one another.
+The goal for SmashHub is to provide a platform for players in Super Smash Bros (Ultimate) to share competitive information with one another.
 Which means we will be doing our best to listen to the community and their needs.
 Most feature requests will happen on our <a href="https://discord.com/invite/VbnAwUg">Discord server</a> however they will ultimately be posted as issues.
 Please tag the issues with the `enhancements` label.

 1. **Like bugs, have a clear descriptive title that can be explained in one sentence**.
 When requesting a feature, they should be broken down into small manageable bite-size pieces.
 2. **Describe what the feature does, and why it should be included**.
 It's important to know why the feature is being added in the first place.
 Features requests will be decided depending on the demand by the users.